joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/02/world/trump-regime-change-strike-wedding.html

 **Jonathan Franzen’s “The Corrections” Is 25 Years Old.
 Its First Paragraph Still Feels New.**\
 `Jonathan Franzen’s 2001 novel was celebrated for its canny portrayal of American life.
-It’s also a stunning act of literary creation.`\
+It’s also a remarkable act of literary creation.`\
 https://www.nytimes.com/interactive/2026/09/02/books/jonathan-franzen-the-corrections.html

 **USPS Is Building a Mail-In Ballot Screening System Despite Legal Battles Over Trump Order**\